 Sell your products online

-The fastest way to get your products to the Chinese market is to sell online.
+The fastest way to sell your air purifiers brand on the Chinese market is to sell online.
 You don’t need to care about having a shop assistant facing the customer or handling cashier issues.
-Of course, you will need to have a dedicated team to manage online orders and reply to online customer’s queries.
+Of course, you will need to have a dedicated team to manage online orders and reply to online customers’ queries.

 The two main selling platforms for air purifiers and any products for that matter in China are Jd.com and Tmall.com.
 They both rank top of China Internet Magazine TOP 100 E-Commerce companies in China right after Taobao.com

 Tmall.com called 天猫, Tian Miao in Chinese is a Taobao e-commerce website released in 2008 as the B2C platform.
-It sells several products such as brands products, apparel, beauty products and so on.
-Tmall is part of Alibaba group led by Jack Ma.
+It sells several products such as brands products, apparel, beauty products, and so on.
+Tmall is part of the Alibaba group led by Jack Ma.

 You can see on the picture above a list of air purifiers on Tmall.com